IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/themes/theme-overview.md

 weight: 10
 ---

-Changing the look of the Telco Network Cloud Orchestration (TNCO) User Interface UI is supported via _Theme Packages_.
-A theme can be provided for each unique look that is needed for the TNCO UI.
+Changing the look of the Telco Network Cloud Orchestration (TNC-O) User Interface UI is supported via _Theme Packages_.
+A theme can be provided for each unique look that is needed for the TNC-O UI.

-# Changing the Theme of the TNCO UI
+# Changing the Theme of the TNC-O UI

 1. To change the theme of the UI you need to produce a `theme.tar` containing the necessary elements.
 The TAR should include a directory for each potential theme.
 Each theme is represented by a directory which should include the favicon, stylesheet and images to be used: